 Flexner (1915) also insisted that a profession needs to be knowledge based, that professionals must:

-…resort to the laboratory and the seminar for constantly fresh supply of facts; and it is the steady stream of ideas, emanating from these sources, which keeps professions from degenerating into mere routine from losing their intellectual and responsible character. (p.6).
+…resort to the laboratory and the seminar for a constantly fresh supply of facts; and it is the steady stream of ideas, emanating from these sources, which keeps professions from degenerating into mere routine from losing their intellectual and responsible character. (p.6).

 That the newly formed NZASW was intent on building the knowledge base of its members is clear from the early publication of the New Zealand Social Worker: News and Opinions in August 1965.
 The pages of the journal gave considerable space to the topic of social work education and training.
 As Nash (2007) highlights, “Its second issue contained an article encapsulating perennial themes.
 Training (or the lack of it) is described as: ‘the most important problem the Association is confronted with.
 It is also a unifying theme in the Association.’
 (Wadsworth, W. (1965).
 Training for social work.New Zealand Social Worker, 1 (2) 45.).”